vacp2p/roadmap/content/acz/ift/2024q4-de-mls-testnet.md

 Creating the grant application file including the answers of EF questions and having meetings in office hours for possible questions.

+This task is moved to 2025q1 since the we need to obtain the PoC first.

 #### Deliverables